 The City proactively manages parks, natural areas and street trees and conducts public education and tree planting initiatives as part of its commitment to protecting and developing the inherent benefits trees bring to the community.

-As part of Tree Spree, the City's Park Spark and Urban Forestry Teams are coordinating a variety of community outreach and educational activities this year, including:
+As part of Tree Spree, the City's Park Spark and Urban Forestry Teams coordinate a variety of community outreach and educational activities, including:

 Connect with the Park Spark team at one of our community pop-ups to get a free tree and to learn about tree care and more.
 For questions regarding tree varieties and free tree availability, email the Park Spark team.

-Coquitlam’s Park Spark and Urban Forestry staff are teaming up to offer some tree-rific walks.
+Coquitlam’s Park Spark and Urban Forestry staff team up to offer some tree-rific walks.
 Explore Coquitlam’s tree canopy and learn fun facts about all of the amazing types of trees that call Coquitlam home.
 Participants are given a free tree to take home and plant after each tree walk.
-For more info and to register for these free activities, email the Park Spark team.
+For more information and to register for these free activities, email the Park Spark team.

 Did you know that spending time among trees reduces stress and fatigue and improves quality of life?
 Trees also make our city beautiful and contribute to community pride.